Ulike Reviews

 IPL device companies often market their products across the gender spectrum, but Ulike seems to confine its marketing materials to women.
 Fortunately, there is nothing about IPL that makes it more suitable for one sex or another, and our male testers can attest to its efficacy on male body hair.

-These devices can be used by women with PCOS whose hormonal shifts have created unwanted hair growth.
+IPL devices can be used by women with PCOS whose hormonal shifts have created unwanted hair growth.
 They also appear to have some benefits as anti-aging treatments to reduce signs of photoaging in the face or pronounced veins just about anywhere.
-However, these uses typically rely on more refined bandwidths of light than the average IPL device puts out, so we recommend speaking to a dermatologist before attempting to use IPL for anything other than hair removal.
+However, Dr. Scott Bukoski, a dermatologist and member of our medical review board, notes that these IPL devices "typically rely on more refined bandwidth of light and likely higher power settings than those offered by products available for public purchase."
+We recommend speaking to a dermatologist before attempting to use an at-home IPL device for anything other than hair removal.

 Who might want to look elsewhere for hair removal solutions?